top of page

 • Supplementary Documents 2B Subject Matter:

 • California state law mandates that all teachers provide evidence of their subject-matter knowledge.
-Exam registration confirmations, exam score reports, or documentation of an approved waiver program must be submitted on the online application.
+Exam registration confirmations, exam score reports, qualifying degree major (see program website for information) or documentation of an approved waiver program must be submitted on the online application.
 Deadline to complete this requirement is June 10th of each year (prior to official enrollment in the program).
 However, it is highly recommended that documentation of meeting the subject matter requirement be submitted with the application.
 Please note that admission priority may be given to applicants who provide documentation at the time of application.
-Individuals can verify subject-matter competence by passing all required subtests of the California Subject Examinations for Teachers (CSET).
-Passing exam scores are valid for ten years.
-The CSET Multiple Subjects exams are comprised of three required subtests.

 Single subject bilingual